US women’s soccer team edges Germany 1-0 in extra time to reach Olympic final

 Swanson appeared to interrupt via within the eighty fifth however she was referred to as again for offside.

-“All I stored considering as the sport’s getting more durable was `Dig more durable.
-Undergo a little bit bit longer,’” Hayes mentioned.
-“Hear, that is high stage, you’re solely going to get one shot.
-You possibly can’t play the identical staff twice and have it’s the identical sport.
-So I’m actually happy with our capacity to simply grasp in regardless that it was robust.”
+“All I saved considering as the sport’s getting tougher was `Dig tougher.
+Undergo a little bit bit longer,’” Hayes stated.
+“Hear, that is prime stage, you’re solely going to get one shot.
+You possibly can’t play the identical crew twice and have it’s the identical sport.
+So I’m actually pleased with our skill to only dangle in although it was powerful.”

-The USA was within the semifinals after a hard-fought 1-0 win in additional time in opposition to Japan, when Trinity Rodman scored her third objective of the match.
+America was within the semifinals after a hard-fought 1-0 win in additional time towards Japan, when Trinity Rodman scored her third aim of the match.

 Germany superior on penalties after a scoreless draw with Canada within the quarterfinals.
 Berger stopped two Canada makes an attempt then transformed on her personal penalty kick to win it.

-The U.S. has gained 27 of its 38 video games in opposition to Germany.
-The final time the groups confronted one another within the Olympic semifinals was in 2004 when the Individuals gained 2-1 and went on to win the gold medal.
+The U.S. has gained 27 of its 38 video games towards Germany.
+The final time the groups confronted one another within the Olympic semifinals was in 2004 when the People gained 2-1 and went on to win the gold medal.

 AP Olympics: https://apnews.com/hub/2024-paris-olympic-games